 your desire to help improve our neighborhood.

 At this time your lights are a bit too bright and they are shining in (pick areas as

-they apply: our bedroom window, the backyard, into our house etc.), and interfering with our (sleep, hobbies, view of
+they apply: our bedroom window, the backyard, into our house etc.), and interfering with our (sleep,

-ground where they will do the most good.
+re-directed onto the ground where they will do the most good.

 In addition, we could work together to shield the lights so that they are even more effective.
 Shielding a

 lamp usually requires a lesser wattage bulb, which is a big money saver within just a year's time.
 Shielding reduces glare which